-Georgia is the latest state to pass an anti-immigrant bill like SB1070, with Governor Deal expected to sign it tomorrow.
+Georgia is the latest state to pass an anti-immigrant bill like SB1070, with Governor Deal expected to sign it.
 Georgia is also home to the largest private prison in the country.
 Coincidence?
 Not even close.

 It’s hardly a secret that private prison corporations like Corrections Corporation of America and The GEO group, along with right-wing lobbying group ALEC (American Legislative Exchange Council) and a few pocketed state legislators like Russell Pearce in Arizona, have been at it–deliberately promoting and designing laws aimed at incarcerating immigrants and turning the prison system into an incredibly lucrative business.